cloudmesh/cloudmesh1/doc/source/developer.rst

 The following are the current steps to bring all services for cloudmesh up and running.
 After you have Installed the software (see ).
 Naturally we could have included them in the Section `ref:s-instalation` one script, which we will do at a later time.
-For now we want o keep the services separate to simplify development and debugging of various parts.
+For now we want to keep the services separate to simplify development and debugging of various parts.
 Naturally, if you can just pick the commands that you really need and do not have to execute all of them.
 Over time you will notice